 "Covering Minnesota politics is the best political beat in the country.
 We once elected an Olympic hockey player as Governor and followed that up years later with a professional wrestler.
+For good measure, we later elected a former 'Saturday Night Live' comedian to the U.S. Senate.
 There's rarely a dull moment."

 Connect with Tom Hauser

 Tom started at 5 EYEWITNESS NEWS in September 1992, after reporting and news anchoring jobs in Austin, Minnesota; Fort Myers, Florida; and Des Moines, Iowa.
 After covering the law enforcement beat in the Twin Cities for several years, Tom began covering Minnesota politics in 1997.
 He hosts the 5 EYEWITNESS NEWS "At Issue" public affairs program on Sunday mornings.
 In 2002, Tom authored "Inside the Ropes with Jesse Ventura," a book about the remarkable four-year term of Governor Jesse Ventura.

 In 1983, Tom received a bachelor's degree in journalism and political science from the University of St. Thomas in St. Paul.
 In 1992 he earned a master's degree in journalism and mass communication from Drake University in Des Moines, Iowa.